nuwave/lighthouse/UPGRADE.md

 ### Replace `@middleware` with `@guard` and specialized FieldMiddleware

 The `@middleware` directive has been removed, as it violates the boundary between HTTP and GraphQL request handling.

-Authentication is one of most common use cases for `@middleware`.
-You can now use the [@guard](docs/master/api-reference/directives.md#guard) directive on selected fields.
+Laravel middleware acts upon the HTTP request as a whole, whereas field middleware must only apply to a part of it.

+If you used `@middleware` for authentication, replace it with [@guard](docs/master/api-reference/directives.md#guard):

 ```diff
 type Query {